-Do not use the "Current & Pending Support" attachment upload for NIH or other PHS agency submissions unless otherwise specified in the NOFO.
+Do not use the "Current & Pending Support" attachment upload for NIH or other PHS agency submissions unless otherwise specified in the NOFO (see exception for career development applications in the Career Development-specific instructions below).

 While this information is not required at the time of application submission, it may be requested later in the pre-award cycle.
 If and when this occurs, refer to the NIH Grants Policy Statement, Section 2.5.1: Just-in-Time Procedures for instructions and use the Current and Pending Support Format Page.